zohar1000/ng-cond/README.md

 #### Performance options:

-When working with observables/promises and async pipe, the pipe calls markForCheck() method of ChangeDetectorRef for each change.<br/>
+When working with observables and async pipe, the pipe calls markForCheck() method of ChangeDetectorRef for each change.<br/>
 This is not always enough when working in zone less mode ({ngZone: 'noop'} in bootstrap), in this case detectChanges() should be called.</br>
 The directive checks the application zone mode and calls the appropriate method, markForCheck() in zone mode and detectChanges() in zone less mode.<br/>